11brendon/Staiainv13/README.md

 Will add credits when finished.

 This theme is only compatible with 4:3 aspect ratio currently, so a 16:9 port will be made after this theme is finished.

-Also only updated as far as 0.61.0.
+Working on getting 0.62.1 features integrated but the theme will still work on it and previous versions.

 -11brendon#3190